microsoft/GraphEngine/doc/Config/config-v1.md

 #### Servers Section

 The `Servers` section specifies the endpoints and configurations of the servers in a cluster.
 It can have a number of `Server` entries.
-The value of a `Server` entry is an Hostname:Port string that describes the server endpoint.
+The value of a `Server` entry is an <i>Hostname:Port</i>
+string that describes the server endpoint.

 Each `Server` entry can have the following attributes.